**Warning this post contains strong language and I will 100% not be offended if you do not want to read it**

 I want to write things that inspire people.
 His response was “write a blog about writer’s block and how to overcome it”.
 To which I replied, “I AM NOT OVER IT”.
 I know he means well but… sheesh… lol

 Guys, I read blogs all the time explaining how hard it is to blog, but so worth it.
 I do agree with that, but right now I want you guys to know its the hardest thing I have done in my life and I have had my gallbladder taken out…

 Since I am a new blog and don’t have a lot of traffic, its just me, myself and I doing all the work.
 Working semi-full time job for an answering service and I work weird hours.
 With that crazy schedule, I then try to schedule the rest of my day around the blog and cleaning the house.
 Not gonna lie… sometimes the house doesn’t get cleaned.

-I am not one of those Pinterest mom’s who has it all together.
-Sometimes I prioritize the blog over my household chores and sometimes sacrifices time with my family for it.
+I am not one of those Pinterest moms who have it all together.
+Sometimes I prioritize the blog over my household chores and sometimes sacrifice time with my family for it.
 I know they support me and want to see me succeed, but sometimes I have a voice creep in with self-doubt.

 Screw that, Blogging is hard all the time